llang629/wifimac/README.md

 Some public wifi hotspots limit access time.
 This limit is usually enforced per hardware MAC address of the wifi interface for each computer.

-To bypass such time limits, this BASH script for Macintosh computers sets the wifi MAC address to a random value.
+To bypass such time limits, this Bash script for Macintosh computers sets the wifi MAC address to a random value.
 (The second-least-significant bit of the most significant byte of the address is set to 1, indicating a locally administered address.)